-After connecting a USB device to the projector, you can switch to the USB input source (by pressing Slideshow on the remote control or the Source button on the control panel) and start your slide show.
+After connecting a USB device to the projector, you can switch to the USB input source and start your slide show.

 Note: You can change the Slideshow operation options or add special effects by highlighting Option at the bottom of the screen and pressing Enter.